Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

 ### 3.2.3 Enable actions

-Finally, the 'GitHub Actions' are disabled by default.
-Hence, in order to continue with the rest of the lab and execute any pipelines you have to enable them first.
+Finally, 'GitHub Actions' are disabled by default and must be enabled for execution.

 To do so, perform the following steps: